MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-decision-tree.md

 ### Handling Missing Values

 The *removeMissings* argument to *rxDTree*, as in most RevoScaleR analysis functions, controls how the function deals with missing data in the model fit.
 If *TRUE*, all rows containing missing values for the response or any predictor variable are removed before model fitting.
 If *FALSE* (the default), only those rows for which the value of the response or all values of the predictor variables are missing are removed.
-Using *removeMissings=TRUE* is roughly equivalent to the effect of the *na.omit* function for *rpart*, in that if the file is written out, all rows containing NAs are simply removed.
+Using *removeMissings=TRUE* is roughly equivalent to the effect of the *na.omit* function for *rpart*, in that if the file is written out, all rows containing NAs are removed.
 There is no equivalent for *rxDTree* to the *na.exclude* function, which pads the output with NAs for observations that cannot be predicted.
-Using *removeMissings=FALSE* is the equivalent of using the *na.rpart* or *na.pass* functions; the data is passed through unchanged, but rows which have no data for either all predictors or the response are excluded from the model.
+Using *removeMissings=FALSE* is the equivalent of using the *na.rpart* or *na.pass* functions; the data is passed through unchanged, but rows that have no data for either all predictors or the response are excluded from the model.

 ### Prediction

 As with other RevoScaleR analysis functions, prediction is performed using the *rxPredict* function, to which you supply a fitted model object and a set of new data (which may be the original data set, but in any event must contain the variables used in the original model).

 The adult data set is a widely used machine learning data set, similar to the censusWorkers data we have already analyzed.
-The data set is available from the machine learning data repository at UC Irvine (<http://archive.ics.uci.edu/ml/datasets/Adult>) ( and comes in two pieces: a training data set (adult.data) and a test data set (adult.test).
+The data set is available from the machine learning data repository at UC Irvine (<http://archive.ics.uci.edu/ml/datasets/Adult>) (and comes in two pieces: a training data set (adult.data) and a test data set (adult.test).
 This makes it ready-made for use in prediction.
-To run the examples below, download this data and add a .txt extension, so that you have adult.data.txt and adult.test.txt.
+To run the following examples, download this data and add a .txt extension, so that you have adult.data.txt and adult.test.txt.
 (A third file, adult.names, gives a description of the variables; we use this in the code below as a source for the variable names, which are not part of the data files):

 	#  Prediction